-Window air conditioners are good at keeping a room cool when it is hot but do need maintenance to work properly.
+Window air conditioners are good at keeping a room cool but do need maintenance to work properly.

-One of the maintenance requirements they need is cleaning the coils inside and outside so that air can properly remove heat.
+One of the maintenance requirements needed is cleaning the coils inside and outside so that air can flow past the coil and properly remove heat.

-If the inside coils become clogged no air can blow past the coils fins which supplies cool air to a room.
+If the inside coils become clogged no air can blow past the coils fins which will cause the unit to stop working properly.

 The first thing that needs to be done is to get inside the front panel of your unit.

-Using plain water, a spray bottle will work well to get water in-between the fins.
+Using plain water in a spray bottle will work well to get water in-between the fins.

 A unit can also be taken out of a home and clean with a hose outside.
 If a hose is used be sure not to use high water pressure as too much pressure will bend the small fins that dissipate heat.